pavanvidem/training-material/topics/microbiome/tutorials/metagenomics-assembly/tutorial.md

 - **MEGAHIT** ({% cite li2015 %}): a single node assembler for large and complex metagenomics NGS reads, such as soil

-  It makes use of succinct de Bruijn graph (SdBG) to achieve low memory assembly.
+  It makes use of the Succinct de Bruijn Graph (SdBG) approach to achieve low memory assembly.

 Both tools are available in Galaxy.
 But currently, only MEGAHIT can be used in individual mode for several samples.